h8moss/progress-tracker/README.md

 - [ ] Slider tasks
 - [ ] Custom weight units
 - [ ] Setting default theme
+- [ ] Duplicating tasks
+- [ ] Add ffmpeg to the relase so it is not a requirement

 ## ❓ Frequently Asked Questions

 **Q: Can I sync my tasks across multiple devices?**
-A: Progress Tracker is, and will remain, a fully offline application, we will never send your tasks over to a server, that being said, you can use an application like [syncthing](https://syncthing.net/) to keep your files perpetually synced across devices
+A: Progress Tracker is, and will always remain, a fully offline application, we will never send your tasks over to a server, that being said, you can use an application like [syncthing](https://syncthing.net/) to keep your files perpetually synced across devices

 **Q: Is there a mobile version available?**
 A: Absolutely no!!!!
-But the fine folks at Tauri have previously stated that mobile builds are coming soon
+This is something that we do not have planned as it would require a full rewrite of the application

 **Q: How can I report a bug or request a feature?**
 A: Please use our [GitHub Issues](https://github.com/h8moss/progress-tracker/issues) page to report bugs or suggest new features.